lpmatos/habbo-auto-click/README.md

   - [Python](https://www.python.org/)
   - [Makefile](https://www.gnu.org/software/make/manual/make.html)

+## How to use it?

+1. Place your mouse where you want to auto-click.
+2. Press x.
+3. Profit.

+Press CTRL + C once again to stop it.

 ## Description

 This is a simple Python script that perform a auto-click in your screen.
 Basically we perform this task in an infinite loop, until there is some intervention.